broeker/jumpsuit/src/pages/index.md

     quicker and less costly to build, easier to maintain and support, and more flexible than our current status quo.
 For the youngest and smartest generation of web developers, none of this is news.
 For everybody else, there is a sea change underway.
-We have officially entered the new era of JavaScript, managed services, microservices, the headless CMS, and the [content
+We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content
     mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).